 - Galaxies are defined by their morpho-kinematic type (elliptical, spiral, merger, clumpy galaxy) or detection technique (LBG, LAE).
 High resolution templates describing the flux distribution and kinematics of these objects will have to be rescaled in terms of size, flux, and velocity gradient as a function of mass and redshift; - Stars are defined by their spectral type (OBAFGKM).
 Spectral or color templates will have to be rescaled in terms of flux.
 For the brightest and nearest stars, the size of the enveloppe will be an additional parameter.
 Orbiting trajectories around central black holes will have to be simulated for the galactic center case using the GYOTO code; - Planetes are defined by their rocky/gaseous state.
 Spectral template will have to be rescaled in terms of flux.
-The separation from the parent star will be an additional parameter; - Small bodies in the solar system will be defined according to their size, shape, spin, and color.
-High resolution of Pluto and template spectra will be used and rescaled in flux and size ; - Stellar cluster are defined by the type (density).
+The separation from the parent star will be an additional parameter ; - Stellar cluster are defined by the type (density).
 Analytic profiles (King) will have to be generated and rescaled to different fluxes.